kipoi/examples/2-score_variants/README.md

 snakemake -j 5
 ```

-This will run variant effect prediction for many different models. `-j 5` rans 5 jobs in parallel.
+This will run variant effect prediction for many different models. `-j 5` runs 5 jobs in parallel.

 ### 4. Load and analyze predictions in python

-Now that we have the predictions scored under `output/`, let's load them into python, join them into a table and to a very simple analysis.
-Run throught the [load-visualize.ipynb](./load-visualize.ipynb) notebook.
+Now that we have the predictions scored under `output/`, let's load them into python, join them into a table and do a simple analysis.
+Go through the [load-visualize.ipynb](./load-visualize.ipynb) notebook.

 ## Links